- Introduction

 Database Host: The MongoDB DNS name fetched from your MongoDB Atlas account.

-Database User: The authenticated user who has the permissions to read collections in your database.
+Database User: The authenticated user who has permission to read collections in your database.
 Read Setting up Permissions to Read MongoDB Atlas Databases

 read-only